-By Friday, April 13th, NOON: PLEASE TAKE NOTE OF DEADLINE!!
+By Friday, April 12th, NOON: PLEASE TAKE NOTE OF DEADLINE!!
 THANKS!!!

-Submit a typed, one page outline of your paper topic, with a list of sources consulted (e.g., literature review in J-Stor, identification of 4 political science journal articles; Johnson Presidential Library: White House Senior Staff Files of Harry McPherson, 1965-67].
-Since both Professor Martin and Librarian Barbara Levergood will review the outlines in advance of class on April 18th, this deadline cannot be extended.
+Submit a typed, one page outline of your paper topic, with a list of sources consulted e.g., [literature review in J-Stor, identification of several political science journal articles; use of alternative journal databases for more recent academic research; Presidential Library: White House Senior Staff Files, 2001-2003].
+Since both Professor Martin and Librarian Barbara Levergood will review the outlines in advance of class on April 16th, this deadline cannot be extended.
 THANKS!!!!!!!

-April 17 (Part 1): in Hubbard 22: 1-2:15 [NO NEWS ARTICLE TODAY]
+April 16 (Part 1): in Hubbard 22: 8:30-10:30 a.m.
+[NO NEWS ARTICLE TODAY]